EricThomson/covid-mapping/docs/index.md

 This one is pretty hard to scale correctly: it might be good to switch to a logarithmic scale so that New York isn't so huge compared to the others.
 Let's put that on the to-do list.

-## Analysis workflow
+## Workflow
-For those interested in working with this data, you can find the Jupyter notebook I used to generate the above plots here:
+For Python peeps, you can find the Jupyter notebook I used to generate the above plots here:

 [https://github.com/EricThomson/covid-mapping/blob/master/covid_map.ipynb](https://github.com/EricThomson/covid-mapping/blob/master/covid_map.ipynb)

  The notebook includes how to download the data, which is conveniently available online as csv files and updated nightly.
 Within the notebook, we render the interactive graphs using plotly ([https://plot.ly/](https://plot.ly/)), save them as html files, and then embed them in this web page using frames.

  This web site is hosted by GitHub.
-Basically, make a `docs` folder in your repo, throw your html files and `index.md` in there (and pick this option in settings, as well as a theme), and github will tell you were to point people.
-This work setting up the web site was done by repo contributor Julia [https://github.com/juliakm](https://github.com/juliakm).
+Basically, make a `docs` folder in your repo, throw your html files and `index.md` in there (and pick this option in settings, as well as a theme), and github will tell you the url to point people.
 Styles changes by adding stuff you will find in the `assets` folder.
+The web site was set up by repo contributor Julia [https://github.com/juliakm](https://github.com/juliakm).
+Thanks Julia!

 One slightly annoying wrinkle: the Jupyter notebook needs to be run each night to pull the fresh data and update the plots.
-Currently I am doing it by hand, but with more time this could be ported to a server using papermill and a scheduler (e.g., cron).
+Currently I am doing it by hand: this could all be ported to a server using papermill and a scheduler (e.g., cron).
 For production-ready code we likely would just use a `py` file not a notebook.